NW-Demand-Response-Emissions-Impacts/Main/doc/users.md

 User 1: Policymakers want to know how DR programs in the Northwest United States impact greenhouse gas emissions.
 Lacking formal training in data science, policymakers want a simple, easy-to-use interface to visualize the emissions impacts.
 They want a dashboard, including both figures and brief interpretations, that makes it clear how emissions rates may change under different DR scenarios.
 They want to use this information when considering DR targets for public utility groups.

 User 2: Environmentally conscious members of the general public want to reduce their carbon footprints.
 They have heard that participating in DR programs might help reduce emissions.
 These consumers are not necessarily familiar with data science, so they want a simple, user-friendly dashboard that clearly shows how consumer participation in DR programs impacts emissions.
-They want to use this information to decide whether they want to participate in DR programs.
+They want to use this information to help them decide whether they want to participate in DR programs.
+For time-of-use programs, they want to know what times they could shift their electricity usage to in order to maximize emissions reductions.

 User 3: Journalists want to tell their audiences how DR programs impact greenhouse gas emissions.
 They are familiar with DR policies and the utilities groups that implement them.
 In addition to a simple dashboard, they want information on how the data is collected and analyzed.
 They want access to the data so that they can be sure the information they communicate to the public is accurate.

 User 4: The researchers involved in gathering the data and designing the dashboard want to update the information as new data is collected.
 They want clear code and documentation that make it easy to update the data and make changes to the dashboard.
+They also want to easily output images for inclusion in a whitepaper to policymakers.

 ## Use Cases